MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/identity-access-management.md

 ## Design considerations

 - **Kubernetes cluster onboarding**
-  - Decide between Azure AD user vs service principal to onboard Kubernetes cluster to Azure Arc.
+  - Decide between Azure AD user vs service principal to onboard Kubernetes cluster to Azure Arc individually or at scale.
+Please refer [Platform Automation CDA](./platform-automation.md) for implementation details.
   - As Kubernetes cluster onboarding to Azure Arc requires Cluster Admin role on the Kubernetes cluster, decide between using a user from on-premises or other cloud identity provider or Kubernetes service account with Cluster Admin role.

 - **Kubernetes cluster management**
   - As Azure Arc-enabled Kubernetes brings Azure AD authentication and Azure RBAC into on-premises or other cloud Kubernetes environments, decide between existing Kubernetes access management versus [Azure RBAC](/azure/azure-arc/kubernetes/conceptual-azure-rbac) depending on the organization security and governance requirements.
-  - Decide if Azure RBAC gives you flexibility to [manage Kubernetes cluster](/azure/azure-arc/kubernetes/conceptual-cluster-connect) by the teams geographically distributed and without the need to setup complex network security controls.
+  - Decide if Azure Arc-enabled Kubernetes Cluster Connect gives you flexibility to [manage Kubernetes cluster](/azure/azure-arc/kubernetes/conceptual-cluster-connect) without the inbound firewall ports opened to the on-premises or other cloud networks.
   - Decide if Azure RBAC is the right choice when there are many Kubernetes clusters running on-premises and other cloud environments and simplifies cluster administration across all Kubernetes clusters.

 ## Design recommendations